Connecting with Wildlife

 At the same time our grounds staff will be learning, alongside students, how to continue to manage and care for these habitats so they are sustainable and can contribute to our local economy.
 There will be opportunities for everyone to get involved with special educational events, talks and practical work.
 Collaborations with local businesses are also being explored; a glass of locally sourced camomile gin or a pot of lavender honey really brings wildlife that little bit closer to our daily lives.

 - Seed 3km² of wild flowers

 - Create dark corridors to connect bat populations and increase foraging opportunities

 - Install 150 bird and bat boxes

 Find out more

-As Project Manager James Hargreave will be leading on this exciting project, but it’s very much an initiative that relies on the engagement and enthusiasm of our students and school pupils, supported by the wider community.
+Our project management team, including students and volunteers are leading this exciting project, but it’s very much an initiative that relies on the engagement and enthusiasm of our students and school pupils, supported by the wider community.